-Personal injury firms often find themselves with lots of legal work and insufficient resources to accomplish it.
+Personal injury law firms often have lots of legal work and insufficient resources to accomplish it.
 As a result, they are always in need of litigation support services, with the number of cases brought on the rise.
 The costs associated with pursuing a personal injury case through litigation can be prohibitive.
 As a result, many personal injury firms will choose to relieve themselves of the burden by benefiting from personal injury litigation support services.

 1. Streamline Process